Watch the webinar now:

 • Cost factor: Possible higher costs due to express deliveries or reduced scope for negotiation

-• Risk management: Increased risk due to rapid supplier selection and limited quality checks
+• Risk management: Increased risk management through rapid supplier selection and limited quality checks

 • Importance of rush orders in purchasing